yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 	To summarize, cloud-native applications can self-heal, automatically scale, and be updated without downtime.
 	They can also run wherever you have Kubernetes.

+### Why Do We Need Kubernetes?

+ Kubernetes also does an amazing job of abstracting underlying cloud and server infrastructure.
+This basically allowed Kubernetize to commoditize infrastructure.

+ #### OS of the cloud

+ - Why tech companies need Kubernetes#
+ “Abstracting and commoditizing infrastructure” is a fancy way of saying that Kubernetes makes it so you don’t have to worry which cloud or servers your applications are running on.
+In fact, this is at the heart of the idea that Kubernetes is the operating system (OS) of the cloud.
+So, in the same way, Linux and Windows mean you do not have to care if your applications are running on Dell, Cisco, HPE, or Nigel Poulton servers.
+Using Kubernetes means that you do not have to care if your applications are running on AWS or Azure.

+ - Why the user community needs Kubernetes#
+ It has already been stated that Kubernetes can abstract lower-level on-prem and cloud infrastructure, allowing you to write your applications to run on  ubernetes without even knowing which cloud is behind it.
+Well, this has a few side benefits, including:

+ You can deploy to one cloud today and switch to another tomorrow.
+ You can run multi-cloud
+ You can ramp onto a cloud and then ramp off back to on-prem more easily.

+ ### What Does kubernetes Look Like?

+#### Master and Nodes

+##### OS of the cloud

+Kubernetes has already been established as the OS of the cloud.
+As such, it sits between the applications and infrastructure.
+Kubernetes runs on infrastructure, and applications run on Kubernetes.